hitontology/database/README.md

 # HITO Database
-Populate the HITO PostgreSQL database.
+Populate the HITO PostgreSQL database and export it back to RDF.
 Contains software products and related attributes, such as licenses

-## Requirements
-* bash
-* Python 3
-* psql
-* tunnel from the HITO database to localhost

 ## Tunnel Setup